Georgie comes from Aussie chef and TV personality Curtis Stone.

-Australian celebrity chef Curtis Stone and his brother, Luke Stone, are partnering with Dallas-based restauranteur Stephan Courseau (Up on Knox, Le Bibloquet) to open up a new restaurant in the Knox district.
+Australian celebrity chef Curtis Stone and his brother, Luke Stone, are partnering with Dallas-based restauranteur Stephan Courseau (Up on Knox, Le Bilboquet) to open up a new restaurant in the Knox district.
 Although not yet named, the highly anticipated spot will be located at 4514 Travis Street, in the former Villa-O space.

 Known for his work as an award-winning chef, TV personality and New York Times best-selling author, Curtis Stone is behind New American restaurant Maude in Beverly Hills and Gwen Butcher Shop & Restaurant in Hollywood.

 Courseau reached out to Curtis Stone and his brother with the idea of opening a steakhouse.
 He wanted it to be “not your typical steakhouse” and the “animals to be sustainable with an in-house butcher.”

 Gwen, the Stones’ fine-dining restaurant in Los Angeles, has a similar concept.
 The Knox spot will be “more of a great American restaurant with products that are simple, but right,” Courseau notes.